 - 1. In 2015, Best Companies was appointed by Surrey County Council (SCC) to administer a three year programme of annual employee surveys.
 Best Companies are recognised as being associated with 'The Sunday Times Best Companies' report and providing expertise in the areas of employee engagement and advocacy which was felt to fit well with the organisation's values and culture.
 The first survey was undertaken in October 2015 with the second survey a year later.
 This report summarises the key findings from this most recent survey. - 2.
 49% of employees responded to the survey in 2016, which is above the average response rate for a similarly sized not-for-profit organisation and provides the best evidence we have of how staff are feeling.
-Overall, Best Companies have again allocated us to their "Ones to Watch" category.
-This means that we have achieved an accredited status and a rating of "good" by Best Companies standards. - 3.
+In analysing the survey, Best Companies provide an overall score which translates to one of their five rankings unclassified, ones to watch, 1-star, 2-star and 3-star.
+Best Companies have again allocated Surrey County Council to their "Ones to Watch" category.
+This means that the Council has achieved an accredited status and a rating of "good" by Best Companies standards. - 3.
 The survey was made up of 70 questions or statements which employees were asked to rate on a scale from strongly agree to strongly disagree.
 These were then given a score and categorised against one of the eight factors of engagement (Leadership, My Company, My Manager, Personal Growth, My Team, Well Being, Fair Deal, Giving Something Back).
-Of these factors, the County Council scored highest against My Team, My Company and My Manager and lowest against Leadership and Fair Deal.
-This profile is consistent with last year's results. - 4.
-Looking at the questions that scored most highly, it is evident that employees believe that they can make a valuable contribution to the success of this organisation.
+Of these factors, the Council scored highest against My Team, My Company and My Manager and lowest against Leadership and Fair Deal.
+This profile is consistent with last year's results.

+- 4. Looking at the questions that scored most highly, it is evident that employees believe that they can make a valuable contribution to the success of this organisation.
 They also feel that people in their team go out of their way to help and care for each other.
-Again, this is consistent with last year's survey.

-- 5. The areas of focus in 2015 were: - a.
+Again, this is consistent with last year's survey. - 5.
+The areas of focus in 2015 were: - a.
 Fair Deal, in particular issues around pay and benefits - b.
 Coping better with pressures of work - c.
 Continuing to build our leadership culture, with a particular focus on listening.

 Looking at the results, these remain the key focus although there is evidence that things are improving.
 In terms of Leadership, there are increasing scores across all job levels around having confidence in the leadership skills of the senior management team, senior managers truly living the values and senior managers doing more listening.
 On Fair Deal, the pay and reward review seems to have had an impact, with an increase in the scores for most areas, particularly senior managers, managers and team leaders but a need to continue to focus on this at a team member level.
-In relation to the pressures of work, there is less evidence of an improvement and given the current financial pressures and challenges, this is a risk that this may continue to decline.
+In relation to the pressures of work, there is less evidence of an improvement and given the current financial pressures and challenges, there is a risk that this may continue to decline.

 - 6. The Council's two largest directorates Adult Social Care & Public Health (ASC&PH) and Children, Schools and Families (CSF) have shown strong improvements in their scores.
-CSF results show an overall increase in 4 of the 8 factors (My Company, My Manager, Fair Deal and Personal Growth) and ASC & PH show an increase in seven of the eight factors (with the remaining factor 'Giving Something Back' remaining stable).
-This is a strong result for SCC's front line teams. - 7.
+CSF results show an overall increase in 4 of the 8 factors (My Company, My Manager, Fair Deal and Personal Growth) and ASC & PH show an increase in 6 of the 8 factors.
+This is a strong result for the council's front line teams. - 7.
 Members are asked to review the key findings in the report and the areas identified for further focus.